 The portion of the funds contributed by the St. Louis County Historical Society is considered a reciprocal transfer because the St. Louis County Historical Society is also the beneficiary of the funds.
 The funds are reported as an asset of the St. Louis County Historical Society.
-The fair value of this asset was \$201,114 and \$184,791 as of December 31, 2021 and 2020.
+The fair value of this asset was \$160,018 and \$201,114 as of December 31, 2022 and 2021, respectively.